 |QIS-LEO-DLXX||N/A||Huawei Watch 2||No|

-Ting GSM is recommended as currently the most economical LTE service for phone + data to LTE smartwatches.
+Ting GSM is currently the most economical cellular service for phone + data to smartwatches with cellular capability.
 Ting GSM uses T-Mobile, which is what Project Fi defaults to in non-Fi supported devices.
 With Ting you do not select a plan.
 You are billed according to the lowest bucket you fall into for each month.
-The current Ting cost for an LTE GSM smartwatch is:
+The current Ting billing rate cost for a smartwatch is:

 - If you don’t make any calls that month (usage is 0 minutes) then subtract $12-$3 = $9 for that month.

-- If you used 400 MB of data that month (maybe watching YouTube on your LTE smartwatch) then you’d fall into the 500 MB bucket – adding $12+$7 = $19 for that month.
+- If you used 400 MB of data that month (maybe watching YouTube on the smartwatch) then you’d fall into the 500 MB bucket – adding $12+$7 = $19 for that month.

-Ting does not care what you put on Ting, so unlike Project Fi, your phone + data LTE smartwatch usage is totally legit on Ting.
+Ting does not care what device you put on Ting, so unlike Project Fi, your phone + data cellular smartwatch usage is totally legit on Ting.

 Activate smartwatch on Ting (T-Mobile GSM)